Chunngai/gec-papers/README.md

-# Paper List of Grammatical Error Correction
+# Papers of Grammatical Error Correction

 ## Introduction
-This repo lists papers of **Grammatical Error Correction (GEC)** and papers of related topics, such as **Grammatical Error Detection (GED)** and **Spoken Grammatical Error Correction (SGEC)**.
+This repository lists papers of **Grammatical Error Correction (GEC)** and those of related topics, such as **Grammatical Error Detection (GED)** and **Spoken Grammatical Error Correction (SGEC)**.

 ## Update Notes

+**2023/3/21:** Reorganizing the repo.

 **2022/11/9:**
-1. Added a symbol {L:`lang_codes`} for GEC for languages other than English or multi-lingual GEC.
+1. Added a symbol {L:`lang_codes`} to indicate GEC for languages other than English, or multilingual GEC.
 Deprecated {LOTE}.
-2. Added a symbol {E} for evaluation studies.
+2. Added a symbol {E} to indicate studies for evaluating GEC performance.
-2. Added a topic section: multi-lingual GEC.
+3. Added a topic: multi-lingual GEC.

 **2022/7/28:**
 Added some symbols.
-{D}: Papers of GEC/GED datasets.
++ {D}: Papers of GEC/GED datasets.
-{LOTE}: Papers of GEC/GED for languages other than English.**
++ {LOTE}: Papers of GEC/GED for languages other than English.

 **2022/5/18:**
 Updating.
 The papers will be organized by publication years.
-Note that the key words are not from the paper authors, they are created by the repo author.**

 ## Papers in 2022
 ### GEC